v4run/gotimeformat/README.md

 # gotimeformat

-*gotimerformat* is a plugin for Visual Studio Code to generate go time layout from a simple easy to remember format.
+*gotimeformat* is a plugin for Visual Studio Code to generate go time layout from a simple easy to remember format.

 ## Demo